 When you travel as much as we do you want the best bag you can find to carry your garments.
-A lot comes down to finding the perfect sized bag that fits the maximum-allowed carry-on dimensions
+A lot comes down to finding the perfect sized piece of luggage that fits the maximum-allowed carry-on dimensions

-Since making the switch to carry on bags we haven’t looked back.
+Since making the switch to hard shell luggage we haven’t looked back.

-The perfect carry on should be able to easily pack up to a week’s worth of clothes and have a solid build quality.
+The best carry on luggage should be able to easily pack up to a week’s worth of clothes and have solid build quality.
 There are three types of luggage styles in regards to carry on.
-Those are the suitcase, carry on sized backpack, and a duffel bag.
+Those are the suitcase, carry on size backpack, and duffel bag.

 We’ve scoured the internet and tried out a number of bags, suitcases, and backpacks to generate this list of the best carry on approved luggage.
 That way you get the right piece of luggage and make your next trip a breeze.